-Finally, in columns II, III and IV in Table 4 we present the results of duration models including interactions between interest rates and bank characteristics.
+Finally, in columns II, III and IV of Table 4, we present the results of duration models including interactions between interest rates and bank characteristics.
 Theory suggests that banks' propensity to adjust credit risk-taking in response to monetary policy conditions may depend upon bank size, liquidity and non-performing loans.
 These interactions further contribute to addressing identification problems, Jimenez et al. (2009).

 Smaller banks not only take more credit risk but, when interest rate are low, their appetite for risk increases.
-On the other hand, banks that rely more on the interbank market take more risk.
+Furthermore, banks that rely more on the interbank market take more risk.
 This behavior is reinforced with the stance of monetary policy.
 Banks with a relative higher ratio of non-performing loans seem to continue in their ways by granting loans with higher hazard rates.
-Monetary policy, however, counteract this behavior.
+Monetary policy, however, counteracts this behavior.